Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts: Results and Discussion

 We now replicate another analysis from Ref.~\citep{roncen2020WavenumberBased}, namely the numerical experiment involving synthesized wavenumbers, following a procedure that is more consistent with the framework developed and preliminary results found in this work.
 In their study, the wavenumbers obtained for the 3D duct were used in an iterative impedance eduction routine, which was then solved assuming a 2D duct geometry.
 However, only the sliced flow profile was considered, and no reference was made to the traditional eduction using the IMBC as an alternative, on top of considering only the simplified profile given by the hyperbolic tangent formulation.

 In what follows, we apply the same procedure, but extend the analysis to include both the sliced and scaled velocity profiles for the 2D duct case, as well as the IMBC formulation using both $M$ and $M_{\mathrm{1D}}$ as input parameters.
+This numerical experiment mimics practical eduction setups in which the source location relative to the liner determines whether upstream- or downstream-propagating modes are identified and used in the eduction process.
 The numerical impedance eduction routine can be summarized as follows:

 \begin{enumerate} \item The PBE eigenvalue solver is used to compute the axial wavenumbers in the lined 3D duct with sheared grazing flow.
 A pair of axial wavenumbers is obtained, $k^\pm_{z, \mathrm{2D}}$, corresponding to the least attenuated modes.
-This step mimics a real-world impedance eduction approach where the wavenumbers are extracted from equally spaced acoustic pressure measurements using Prony-like algorithms~\cite{roncen2020WavenumberBased};
+This step mimics a real-world impedance eduction approach where the wavenumbers are extracted from equally spaced acoustic pressure measurements using Prony-like algorithms~\cite{roncen2020WavenumberBased}.
+In summary, this is the only step that differs our \textit{in silico} experiment from a real world experiment.

 \item The following step depends on whether one intends to solve considering a 1D flow profile or assume a uniform flow with IMBC: \begin{itemize} \item For the 1D case, the educed impedance is obtained by iteratively minimizing the cost function